NATO seen backing Turkey over jet downed by Syria

 OPPOSITION BASE

-Turkey's choice to seek consultation under Article 4, instead of asking for military help under the organization's collective defense provisions, known as Article 5, suggested Ankara was hoping to steer clear of inflaming the conflict.
+Turkey's choice to seek consultation under Article 4, instead of asking for military help under the organisation's collective defence provisions, known as Article 5, suggested Ankara was hoping to steer clear of inflaming the conflict.

 "This is a signal from Turkey that they are not too keen to go down the military route at this stage.
 They are trying to de-escalate the situation," she said.